Agricultural Literacy Curriculum Matrix

 Magic Beans and Giant Plants

-Students will plant seeds and make considerations on which conditions affect plant growth.
-They will design and conduct experiments using a problem-solving process and compare and contrast to understand the parameters which influence the health and growth of living things.
+Students plant seeds, make considerations about which conditions affect plant growth, design and conduct experiments using a problem-solving process, and compare and contrast to understand the parameters which influence the health and growth of living things.

 - Teacher Material A: Class Results